WW2 Enlisted Man Pay Scales

 Firstly, please don't expect to be paid to re-enact, this information is only for interest.
-However it is handy when filling in the reproduction US Army pay books, so that everything is correct to the period.
+However, it is handy when filling in the reproduction U.S. Army pay books so everything is correct to the period.

 If you are awarded the Congressional Medal of Honour, the Distinguished Service Cross, the Distinguished Service Medal, the Distinguished Flying Cross, or the Soldier's Medal, you receive an additional $2 per month from the date of your act of heroism or extraordinary achievement.
 Each additional citation awarded in lieu of another medal brings an additional $2 per month.